 Businesses, sole proprietors, or freelancers operating in various industries regularly face clients requesting frequent revisions.
-With little choice left, we all succumb to making multiple iterations for the clients because our ultimate goal is to make the clients satisfied with the outcome
+With little choice left, we all succumb to making multiple iterations for the clients because our ultimate goal is to make the clients satisfied with the outcome and build a long-term relationship with them.

 What clients need to understand is that it takes hours to make that one draft; going too far with the revisions can lead to a loss of motivation for the editor.
 The creative energy drains out with facing the strain and dealing with hard clients.
 Allowing endless revisions can make your living tough, you want closure and time to move on to the next project.
-Having a plan for the number of revisions to be made is a good idea, because not only do frequent edits eat into your valuable time, but they also lead to the deterioration of the quality of work
+Having a plan for the number of revisions to be made is a good idea, because not only do frequent edits eat into your valuable time, but they also lead to the deterioration of the quality of work.

 “I truly enjoy the work, but could we make a few changes?”